 This consent does not imply or confer compliance with the requirements of the Disability Discrimination Act 1992.

-It is the responsibility of the applicant to guarantee compliance with the requirements of the Disability Discrimination Act 1992.
+It is the responsibility of the developer to guarantee compliance with the requirements of the Disability Discrimination Act 1992.
 The current Australian Standard AS 1428.1:2009: Design for Access and Mobility is recommended to be referred for specific design and construction requirements, in order to provide appropriate access to all persons within the building.

 Mailboxes